roeezolantz/upstay-exercise-medium/README.md

 # Reservation Feed

+Welcome to UpStay! :dancer::dancer:
-Welcome to UpStay :dancer:, this repo contains a boilerplate for your UpStay exercise.
+this repo contains a boilerplate for your UpStay exercise.

 ## Project aim